ruudgong/hello-world/README.md

 # maven-project

-Simple Maven Project - Work in progress
+Simple Maven Project - This Code is for Training purposes and it's currently being worked upon